anttonalberdi/distillR/README.md

 The bundles are collections of related genes that encode for enzymes that collectively perform a metabolic function.
 Bundles are organised in three hierarchical levels: elements, functions and domains.

 - **Elements:** collections of bundles that produce or metabolise different compounds.
-The default distillR database contains 170 elements.
+The default distillR database contains ~300 elements.
 - **Functions:** overall metabolic functions to biosynthesise or degrade different types of molecules.
-The default distillR database contains 19 functions, such as Amino acid degradation, Nucleic acid biosynthesis, or Spore formation.
+The default distillR database contains 3' functions, such as Amino acid degradation, Nucleic acid biosynthesis, or Spore formation.
 - **Domains:** clusters of functions.
-The default distillR database contains three domains: biosynthesis, degradation and structure.
+The default distillR database contains four domains: biosynthesis, degradation, transport and structure.
+  - ***Biosynthesis:*** pathways to produce the compounds (elements) of interest.
+  - ***Degradation:*** pathways to degrade the compounds (elements) of interest.
+  - ***Transport:*** genes and gene clusters involved in transmembranic transport of compounds (elements) of interest.
+  - ***Structure:*** genes and gene clusters involved in the biosynthesis of structural elementsof interest.

 The hierarchical structure of the database enables baseline GIFTs calculated at the gene bundle level to be aggregated into broader categories.

 ### Gene counts (required for quantitative GIFTs)